OF TRANSPORT ECONOMICS

 Address typescripts and editorial material to firstname.lastname@example.org

-«International Journal of Transport Economics» is an International Peer-Reviewed Journal and it is Included in Journal of Economic Literature (EconLit) and in Social Sciences Citation Index (SSCI-ISI).
+«International Journal of Transport Economics» is an International Peer-Reviewed Journal and it is Included in Journal of Economic Literature (EconLit), in Social Sciences Citation Index (SSCI-ISI) and in Scopus.

 The eContent is Archived with Clockss and Portico.